9uant-brain/JFET_METER/README.md

 I tested all three, and for my module the **VCOMH0** version worked correctly.

 ## Hardware Demonstration
-You can watch the demonstration video through below image link.
-I merged two video in it.
-First video demonstrates VCC calibration, as there is no JFET in the socket, Vd directly means VCC.
-In the second video, you can see Idss changes among different JFETs.
+You can watch the demonstration video through the image link below.
+I combined two videos into one.

+In the first part, I demonstrate VCC calibration.
+Since no JFET is inserted in the socket, Vd directly represents VCC.
+The first cable shows a slightly lower voltage because it is powered by a USB hub, while the second cable shows a higher voltage as it is powered by a DC adapter.

+In the second part, you can see how Idss varies among different JFETs.
+I demonstrated both types of sockets: one for bent leads and the other for straight leads.
 [![Video Label](http://img.youtube.com/vi/WLm-msQ3tJI/0.jpg)](https://youtu.be/WLm-msQ3tJI)